 So, what does all this mean in terms of an individual’s water footprint?
 Unsurprisingly, our food and beverages make up about half of our personal water footprints.
 Fortunately, each one of us can make a huge impact by simply rethinking our diet.

 Just imagine if everyone cut their meat consumption by one-third.
 If you eat one-third less meat, then you use one-third less water.
 We could go even further and cut our meat consumption in half and the impact would be that much greater.
-The truth is, whether you decide to eat less meat or you abstain from it all together, we all can make a big difference on our individual water footprint with the power of our forks and knives.
+The truth is, whether you decide to eat less meat or you abstain from it all together, we all can make a big difference on our individual water footprint through the power of our food choices.

 As the leading organization at the forefront of the conscious consumerism movement, it is One Green Planet’s view that our food choices have the power to heal our broken food system, give species a fighting chance for survival, and pave the way for a truly sustainable future.